ai4os/ai4-docs/source/user/overview/dashboard.rst

 The Dashboard has a two views:

 * a **public view** that let's you browse through the modules
-* a **private view** that additionally allows you to make deployments based on those modules.
+* a **private view** that additionally allows you to make deployments based on those modules and check the statistics.
   To access this view you need :doc:`authentication <auth>`.

 In the remaining part of this doc we will assume you have access to this private view.